 The National Highway Traffic Safety Administration (NHTSA) reported that tire blowouts were responsible for 78,392 crashes, 10,275 injuries, and 414 deaths per year before tire pressure monitoring systems (TPMS) were installed in vehicles.
 While these numbers have declined significantly with more advanced technology, in a random sampling of crashes, tire issues were cited as critical events that led to nine percent of motor vehicle accidents.

 If you were injured in this type of accident, a McAllen accident caused by tire blowout lawyer from Loncar Lyon Jenkins may investigate your claim and review the circumstances to determine if you are eligible to pursue compensation from the at-fault party.
-Contact our team today at 800-777-7777 to get started on your claim.
+Our car accident lawyers can handle your entire case while you rest.

 Many Factors Can Lead to Tire Blowouts

 There are many reasons for tire blowouts, including the following:

 - Lack of tread: The NHTSA reported that when tires had a tread depth of 2/32 of an inch or less, vehicles experienced tire problems before the crash three times more often than vehicles that had more tread.

 - Underinflated tires: Tires that do not have enough air, according to the specifications of their manufacturers, are a leading cause of tire problems.

 - Overinflated tires: Tires that have too much air may put additional stress on the tire and make it more likely to blow out.

 - Age: Some drivers may avoid replacing their tires due to the cost involved.
 However, the NHTSA explains that the rubber in tires breaks down over time, which may compromise the tire’s integrity in an indetectable manner.
 Some tire manufacturers recommend replacing tires six to 10 years old, regardless of tread depth.